Finding Legal Help

 Usted no está obligado a contratar un abogado, pero los asuntos legales pueden ser complicados.
 Considere la posibilidad de hablar con un abogado para hablar de sus opciones.
 Para información sobre cómo obtener ayuda legal vea nuestra página Como encontrar ayuda legal.

 Verbatim Copies of Court Hearings

 Utah's district, juvenile and appellate courts are courts of record.
 Hearings are recorded either by court reporters or electronically.
 Copies of hearings recorded electronically are available from each court.
-To obtain a copy of a hearing, contact the court in which the hearing took place.
+See our page on Requesting Audio of a Court Proceeding.
 A nominal fee is charged for each copy.
 Information on fees can be found at Rule 4-202.08.
 Fees for records, information, and services.
 The format in which a hearing is recorded depends on the recording equipment in the courtroom.